Remote Working Success Factors:

 The Future of Construction

 Construction is on the up and up.
 Statista (https://www.statista.com/statistics/226368/projected-value-of-total-us-construction/) has placed a monetary value of 1.23 trillion USD for new construction during 2017, and that number is expected to reach 1.5 trillion USD by 2022.
-The United States currently has strong bipartisan agreement that our infrastructure deserves our federal attention and funding (https://www.constructiondive.com/news/two-years-of-trump-where-are-we-and-whats-next-for-construction/542578/) and we’ve already seen that rhetoric transform into action with the recent signing of the America’s Water Infrastructure Act of 2018 (https://www.epw.senate.gov/public/index.cfm/addressing-americas-infrastructure-needs).
+The United States currently has strong bipartisan agreement that our national and local infrastructure deserves federal attention and funding (https://www.constructiondive.com/news/two-years-of-trump-where-are-we-and-whats-next-for-construction/542578/) and we’ve already seen that rhetoric transform into action with the recent signing of the America’s Water Infrastructure Act of 2018 (https://www.epw.senate.gov/public/index.cfm/addressing-americas-infrastructure-needs).
 This Act invests in, among other things, the maintenance and construction of water and wastewater infrastructure in the States.
 Just this December (https://www.constructiondive.com/news/dot-awards-15b-for-91-projects-across-49-states-and-dc/544268/) the USDOT awarded $1.5B USD for 91 road, rail, transit, and port infrastructure projects.
-This is all great news for construction firms booking up the coming years.
+This is all great news for construction firms for the coming years.

-While the future is bright, both the Associated General Contractors and the American Institute of Architects have a few factors to keep in mind.
+While the future is bright, both the Associated General Contractors and the American Institute of Architects have a few warnings to keep in mind.
 Chief Economist Ken Simonson at the AGC of America expects (https://www.agc.org/sites/default/files/Files/Communications/Construction%20trends%20%26%20outlook.pdf) manufacturing construction to continue to recover in 2019, “tariffs, foreign retaliation, [and] rising construction costs are major concerns.”
 Rising inflation in building costs is a significant point of concern.
 From mid-year 2017 to mid-year 2018, steel prices are up 12 percent, aluminum is up 20 percent, and lumber/plywood is up 18 percent.
 Combine that with an aging workforce, a shortage of skilled labor to replace it, and concern about possible “federal immigration policies that threaten one of the most reliable sources of labor for the AEC industry,” and any contractor will begin to sweat (https://www.aia.org/articles/205181-despite-emerging-economic-concerns-construc).
-Essentially, what the evidence is saying: even though the outlook is optimistic, construction needs to be mindful of cost and labor.
+Essentially, what the evidence is saying: even though the outlook is optimistic, construction needs to be mindful of the economy, cost, and labor.

-Innovation and Improvement in Construction
+Innovation and Technology in Construction

 Drones have been allowed on construction sites for a couple years now (https://connect.bim360.autodesk.com/construction-drones-fly-freely).
-Drones render the site landscape for a fast and accurate start to a building project, or scan existing structures to identify maintenance needs not always visible to the human eye.
+Drones render the site landscape for a fast and accurate start to a building project, or can scan existing structures to identify maintenance needs not always visible to the human eye.
 3D scans from construction sites cut down on time spent checking measurements, project progress, material inventory, and general surveillance.
 While BIM Software allows for real-time collaboration between stakeholders, drones upload real-time progress.
-As the cost of drones decrease, the ROI they provide increase.
+As the cost of drones decrease, the ROI they provide increases.

 Realtime Capture LLC., Scott Cooper